Updated January 2019

 Not only is the weather great any time of year, the city is abuzz with culture, nightlife and entrepreneurial spirit.

-Here is our guide to ten great activities here, and our favourite things to do whether you're on a budget or not.
+Here is our guide to ten great activities here, and our favourite things to do in Medellin whether you're on a budget or not.

 #1 visit casa de la memoria